Updated on January 25th, 2023

 If you’ve decided on bringing your testing inside Jira, congratulations!
-There are a lot of benefits to do so, and Requirements and Test Management for Jira is here to help you discover them all.
+There are a lot of benefits of doing so, and Requirements and Test Management for Jira is here to help you discover them all.
 First of all, our app’s interface is designed exclusively for Jira Software.
 That means you and your team can work with an already known solution, which doesn’t require any special training, and it takes only 3 steps to configure the app:

 Then we can start our testing adventure right away!

-RTM provides hierarchical organization of all objects in folders and subfolders and makes gathering requirements as essential as setting up test cases.
-Another key point is that the app allows to seamlessly link requirements, test cases and defects to Epics and user stories, as well as search for them like for regular Jira issues.
+RTM provides a hierarchical organization of all objects in folders and subfolders and makes gathering requirements as essential as setting up test cases.
+Another key point is that the app allows you to seamlessly link requirements, test cases, and defects to Epics and user stories, as well as search for them like for regular Jira issues.
 This level of integration gives you and your team the possibility of tracking the whole software project inside your Atlassian suite.

 In the Requirements module, on the Details tab, we define the type of Requirements.
 You can choose among UI Requirement, Functional Requirement, Non-Functional Requirement, and Business Requirement issue types.
 The next step is adding a Summary defining what your requirement is about.
 Further custom fields aren’t obligatory but remember: the more details we add, the clearer our intentions will be for the other team members.
 That’s why it’s a good idea to include a short description and all basic information like Assignee, Components, and Labels.
 It’s important to fill the Assignee field because it determines the person responsible for the particular requirement.
 Usually, it’s the Product Owner, but depending on a project or a product, it could also be the Test Analyst or the Test Manager.